SENSUIKAN!

 2 May 1942:

 Coral Sea.
-Enroute to Noumea, the surfaced I-21 is spotted by a SBD "Dauntless" scout plane of VS-5 from the USS YORKTOWN (CV-5).
+Enroute to Noumea, surfaced I-21 is spotted by a SBD "Dauntless" scout plane of VS-5 from USS YORKTOWN (CV-5).
 In order to maintain radio silence, the pilot drops a message tube with his sighting report when returning to the carrier 25 miles away.
 Three Douglas TBD "Devastators" of VT-5, each carrying two Mark 17 depth charges are launched.

-The I-21's lookouts spot the approaching torpedo bombers and she crash-dives.
+I-21's lookouts spot the approaching torpedo bombers and she crash-dives.
 The pilots report the submarine as "probably damaged or sunk".
-One hour after the attack when the I-21 surfaces, a number of bomb fragments are found on her afterdeck.
+One hour after the attack when I-21 surfaces, a number of bomb fragments are found on her afterdeck.
 Cdr Matsumura sends a report but is unable to specify whether or not his attackers were carrier-based.
 Task Force 17's approach to the Solomons thus remains undetected.

 4 May 1942: Operation "MO" - The Invasions of Tulagi and Port Moresby: